JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 I showed the ad to my dad who smiled and basically said—as enthusiastically as he could about a video game—“That’s nice!” and he agreed to take me to the contest when it happened.

-I was excited and ready to share the news of this contest with friends of mine in school
+Damn was I psyched about *Centipede*!
+And I was really excited to share the news of this Atari-related contest with friends at school.

 ***